UK fund manager Woodford dumps Reckitt Benckiser shares

-The fund had 1.5 percent of its 2.7 billion pounds ($4.34 billion) in assets in Reckitt stock at the end of August.
+The fund had 1.5 percent of its 2.7 billion pounds in assets in Reckitt stock at the end of August.

 Woodford, who left Invesco Perpetual earlier this year to set up his own company, had been a shareholder in the company for over a decade, the money manager said in a blog post.